cloudforce01/Resume/README.md

 # Resume
-This document contains skills and the portfolio of projects done.
+This document presents a comprehensive overview of professional skills and highlights a portfolio of accomplished projects.